Building a Unified Early Childhood System

 Launch of a New Early Childhood Advisory Committee

-The new Early Childhood Advisory Committee (ECAC) will advise the Board of Education on all matters related to the unified early childhood system at the VDOE.
+The new Early Childhood Advisory Committee (ECAC) advises the Board of Education on all matters related to the unified early childhood system at the VDOE.
 By law, ECAC membership reflects the full range and diversity of ECCE providers, advocates, and child development experts in the Commonwealth.
-Members were nominated based on a competitive application process and approved by the Board in January 2020.

-The ECAC will meet at least four times a year to review information related to the programs, systems, and regulations related to Virginia’s unified early childhood system.
-All meetings will be open to the public.
+The ECAC meets at least four times a year to review information related to the programs, systems, and regulations related to Virginia’s unified early childhood system.
+All meetings are open to the public.
 Refer to Early Childhood Advisory Committee (ECAC) for the meeting schedule, agendas, and minutes.

 Creating a Uniform Measurement and Improvement System (VQB5)

-VDOE is leading the implementation of a new measurement and improvement system, called VQB5, which focuses on the quality of all publicly-funded birth-five classrooms and supports families to choose quality programming across different program types.
-All publicly funded providers will be required to participate in the new unified VQB5 system.
-This effort will build on Virginia's federal preschool development grant birth-to-five (PDG B5) and efforts of local community networks.
+VDOE is leading the implementation of a new quality measurement and improvement system, called VQB5, which focuses on the quality of all publicly-funded birth-five classrooms and supports families to choose quality programming across different program types.
+All publicly funded providers will be required to participate in the new unified VQB5 system by the 2023-2024 school year.